plembo/onemoretech/motion/README.md

 Data and logs are stored on a separate ext4 volume (in my case /data/app/motion and /data/logs/motion).
 Original shipping configs from the motion project provided for comparison have "-dist" in their names.
+Log level reduced to 4 and log rotation scheduled every 4 days.

+Main changes made include setting netcam_keepalive and netcam_set_tcp to "on" to maintain a connection between the RTSP server on the camera and the motion server.